 The Sabaj A2 Bluetooth Amplifier is a wonderfully crafted unit that packs a surprising amount of punch.
 Aesthetically it should complement any setup, looking very clean and refined and its rounded edges are the icing on the cake when it comes to appearance.

-Build quality is excellent with smooth edges and seamless joins it really looks like more expensive than it is.
+Build quality is excellent with smooth edges and seamless joins it really looks more expensive than it is.
 Currently priced at $79.99 this is the perfect solution for anyone looking for a simple, small and versatile stereo amplifier.
 With the added convenience of aptX Bluetooth and 3 input options, this is a great value amp and I would certainly recommend it.